Integrability of certain Hamiltonian systems in $2D$ variable curvature spaces: Introduction

 \section{Introduction}

-A study of the integrability of Hamiltonian systems is one of the leading problems in mathematical physics.
-We say that the $n$-dimensional Hamiltonian system is integrable in the Liouville sense if it has $n$ functionally independent constants of the motion which are in involution, i.e., their Poisson brackets equal zero~\cite{A1}.
-Integrable Hamiltonian systems have many advantages: their behavior can be globally examined along an infinite interval of time, providing deep insights into the long-term evolution of the system.
-This global examination is particularly beneficial as it allows for the identification of invariant tori and other structures that persist over time.
-Moreover, integrable systems can be used for studying non-integrable Hamiltonian systems via perturbation theories.
-By analyzing the deviations from integrable behavior, one can get valuable information about the stability and routes to chaos in non-integrable systems.
-Additionally, the explicit solution of integrable systems can be obtained by quadratures, meaning the generalized coordinates can be expressed as functions of time through integrals~\cite{A2}.
-Integrable systems have applications in various physical contexts, including celestial mechanics, where they help in understanding the motion of planets and satellites, and in quantum mechanics, where they contribute to the solvability of certain quantum systems.
-Their role in providing a deeper understanding of the geometric structure of phase space and the underlying symmetries of physical laws is crucial in theoretical physics.
+The study of the integrability of Hamiltonian systems is one of the central problems in mathematical physics.
+An $n$-dimensional Hamiltonian system is said to be integrable in the Liouville sense if it possesses $n$ functionally independent constants of motion that are in involution, i.e., their Poisson brackets vanish~\cite{A1}.
+Integrable Hamiltonian systems exhibit several advantages: their behavior can be analyzed globally over an infinite interval of time, offering profound insights into the long-term evolution of the system.
+This global analysis is particularly valuable as it enables the identification of invariant tori and other persistent structures in phase space.

+Furthermore, integrable systems serve as a foundation for studying non-integrable Hamiltonian systems through perturbation theories.
+By examining deviations from integrable behavior, one can gain valuable insights into stability and the onset of chaos in non-integrable systems.
+Another significant property of integrable systems is that their explicit solutions can be obtained by quadratures, meaning that the generalized coordinates can be expressed as functions of time via integrals~\cite{A2}.

+Integrable systems have numerous applications in physical sciences.
+In celestial mechanics, they play a crucial role in understanding the motion of planets, satellites, and other celestial bodies~\cite{A2b,A2c}.
+In quantum mechanics, integrable systems contribute to the solvability of certain quantum models~\cite{A2d,A2e}.
+Moreover, they are instrumental in uncovering the geometric structure of phase space and elucidating the underlying symmetries of physical laws.
+Their importance in theoretical physics lies in their ability to provide a deeper understanding of the mathematical and geometric foundations of dynamical systems~\cite{A2f,A2g}.

 In physics, many mechanical systems can be described as two-dimensional systems.
-These systems are generally described by the Lagrangian.
+These systems are generally described by the following Lagrangian

 where $a_{ij}$ are functions relying on $\xi, \eta$ and $V(\xi,\eta)$ refers to the potential function.
-According to Birkhoff's theorem \cite{N1}, one can always utilize isometric coordinates (say) $q_1, q_2$ to transform the Lagrangian \eqref{IN1} to
+According to Birkhoff's theorem \cite{N1}, one can always utilize isometric coordinates (say) $q_1, q_2$ to transform the Lagrangian~(\ref{IN1}) to

 where $\Lambda$ is a function in $q_1,q_2$.
-The Hamiltonian corresponding to the Lagrangian \eqref{IN2} takes the form
+The Hamiltonian corresponding to the Lagrangian~(\ref{IN2}) takes the form